353pobots/2016-Stronghold/README.md

 # This is the main development branch for the 2016 Robot's Code

-Please check Issues above for a list of to-do items.
+Please check [issues](https://github.com/353pobots/2016-Stronghold/issues) above for a list of to-do items.